 Rao graduated with high honors from the University of Virginia in 1998.
 He received his J.D. in 2001 from New York University School of Law, where he was a member of the Moot Court Board.
 He clerked for the Honorable Julia Smith Gibbons of the U.S. Court of Appeals for the Sixth Circuit.

 Rao is as an adjunct professor of law at Georgetown University Law Center.
 He also has served as an instructor at the U.S. Department of Justice’s National Advocacy Center in Columbia, South Carolina.
-He is a barrister in the Edward Bennett Williams Inn of Court and a member of the Board of Directors of the Asian Pacific American Bar Association of Washington, D.C.
+He is a barrister in the Edward Bennett Williams Inn of Court and previously served as a member of the Board of Directors of the Asian Pacific American Bar Association of Washington, D.C.

 He is licensed to practice law in New York and the District of Columbia.